Statement from Assistant Secretary for Health Levine on Point of Care Testing for Syphilis

 Syphilis is curable but has re-emerged as a global public health threat.
 Since 2012, congenital syphilis cases have surged in the United States.
 If untreated, syphilis can seriously damage the heart and brain and can cause blindness, deafness, and paralysis.
 When transmitted during pregnancy, it can cause miscarriage, lifelong medical issues, and infant death.

-Read the new resource “Considerations for the Implementation of Point of Care Tests for Syphilis” and sign up for the Stopping Syphilis: The HHS Summer Seminar Series.
-The June 26 webinar will highlight the new point of care testing considerations.
-Future webinars in this series will cover other important topics and share knowledge and tools to help find practical solutions to help reverse the syphilis and congenital syphilis epidemic in the United States.
+Read the new resource “Considerations for the Implementation of Point of Care Tests for Syphilis (PDF, 493KB)” and sign up for the Stopping Syphilis: The HHS Summer Seminar SeriesExit Disclaimer